The Beatles (TV series)

-The Beatles, also referred to as The Beatles Cartoon, is an animated television series featuring representations of the popular English rock band of the same name.
+The Beatles, also referred to as The Beatles Cartoon, is an animated television series featuring representations of the English rock band of the same name.
 The series debuted on 25 September 1965, in the United States on ABC with new episodes airing until 21 October 1967.
 The series continued with reruns until September 7, 1969.
-A total of 39 episodes were produced.
+A total of thirty-nine episodes were produced.
 The series was shown on Saturdays at 10:30 AM EST until the third season in 1967, when it was moved to 12:00 PM EST. Reruns aired from 1968 to 1969 at 9:30 AM EST on Sundays.
-Each episode is named after a Beatles song, with a plot based on its lyrics, and it is also played in the episode.
+Each episode is named after a Beatles song, with a plot based on its lyrics and played in the episode.
 The series was rerun on MTV in 1986 and 1987 and on The Disney Channel beginning in 1989 on Fridays at 5 PM.

-The series was a historical milestone, as it was the first weekly television series to feature animated versions of real, living people.
+The series was the first weekly television series to feature animated versions of real, living people.